Skip to content

-Parallel jobs using R
+Introduction to parallel jobs using R

 The term parallelisation is a broad one and there are many ways to parallelise an analysis.
 For example, one could:

-- Split jobs over many compute nodes
+• Split a job over many compute nodes

 Using multiple cores